-The U.S. Embassy in Dublin created this video two years ago.
+Who invented St. Patrick's Day?
+Most people would assume the Irish, but here's a case for it being an American innovation.
+The U.S. Embassy in Dublin created this video three years ago.
 It sets out to prove that it was, in fact, America which created St Patrick’s Day and not Ireland!
 We liked it so much that we thought we'd share it again this year.

-The embassy's second item is that Americans were turning things green long before the Irish were, with a list of examples such as green beer, green rivers and green clothes!
+The embassy's second item is that Americans were turning things green long before the Irish were, with a list of examples such as green beer, green rivers, and green clothes!

-The last thing they lay claim to are the keys to the White House.
+The last thing they lay claim to are the keys to the White House!